aaronparker/aaronparker.github.io/_posts/2009-04-30-some-more-windows-virtual-pc-screens.md

   - Virtual-PC
   - Windows 7
 ---
-Of course, Windows Virtual PC has been [covered in detail already](http://www.winsupersite.com/win7/xp_mode_preview.asp), but I got a chance to play with the product and there&#8217;s some neat UI experiences that I hadn&#8217;t seen covered yet.
-Here&#8217;s a quick overview of interacting with Windows Virtual PC.
+Of course, Windows Virtual PC has been [covered in detail already](http://www.winsupersite.com/win7/xp_mode_preview.asp), but I got a chance to play with the product and there's some neat UI experiences that I hadn't seen covered yet.
+Here's a quick overview of interacting with Windows Virtual PC.

 Windows Virtual PC gets a spanking new icon: